joncoop/block-life/README.md

 ## Scoring ##

-The score updates continually so the longer you last, the higher your score.
-Stars are an additional 100 points each.
+The score increasses continuously during play so the longer you last, the higher your score.
+Try to collect as many stars as you can.
+They are 100 points each.

 ## Power-ups ##